farirpgs/fari-games/public/documents/fari-rpgs/charge-rpg.md

 >
 > The party is back at spacedock and has gathered enough progress to fill the progress clock.
 They collectively decide they would like to get the target off their back.
 They choose to improve the authority `supporting detail` “falsified spacecraft registration” (-), and rewrite it as “overhauled ship hides stolen past” (0).
 They haven't completely gotten rid of the mysterious origin of the ship, but it won’t put them in such disadvantageous `positions` any more.

-## Other Uses for Key Concepts and Supporting Details
+## Uses for Key Concepts and Supporting Details

 > #### Designer Note
 >
 > Certain games may pick and choose between the following options - while they do not add a large amount of complexity, using the full set of rules grants the players many additional options to see them through tough spots.

-### Supporting Details Grant Conditional Position
+### Details Affect Position

-When dealing with a situation that directly relates to a `supporting detail`, the `disposition` of the supporting detail (positive or negative) may be used to help determine the `position` of the roll.
+When dealing with a situation that directly relates to a `supporting detail` or more broadly relates to a `key concept`, the `disposition` of the `detail` (positive or negative) may be impact the `position` of the roll.

-### Key Concepts Grant Conditional Position

-When dealing with a situation that might benefit from a positive `key concept`, the `disposition` of the `key concept` may be used to help determine the `position` of the roll.
-Since `key concepts` are generic to category descriptors, this gives a much broader benefit than individual `supporting details`.

-The same works in reverse - allowing a `key concept` to become broadly negative can make the lives of the party more desperate.

 ### Improved Effect